senderle/topic-modeling-tool/README.md

 text.
 If your non-ascii characters are getting garbled on a Windows machine, there's a quick fix involving
 [environment variables](https://github.com/senderle/topic-modeling-tool/issues/48#issuecomment-274331463)
-that will make things work.
+that may make things work.
 In the long term, we'd like to support unicode directly, without having to fiddle with environment variables.
 However, there are some, ahem, legacy code issues that make that more difficult than it ought to be.